 Anthony has worked with a cross cutting array of organizations to advance planning; culture change; professional development; movement building and collective impact.

 — Racial equity training in partnership with Just Partners, Inc.’s Race Matters Institute, focused on developing a shared understanding of racial equity and implementation of practical tools for advancing racial equity in policy and institutional practice

-- Lead authorship, stakeholder engagement and project management of a regional racial equity analysis and indicators report with the University at Buffalo Regional Institute for the Community Foundation for Greater Buffalo, culminating in a public facing report to frame the work of the Greater Buffalo Racial Equity Roundtable.
+— Project management, message development, and lead authorship of a regional racial equity data and causal analysis for the Community Foundation for Greater Buffalo, culminating in The Opportunity Dividend report to inform regional equity strategy for the emergent Greater Buffalo Racial Equity Roundtable

-Anthony has served as a program officer; project manager; board member, treasurer, and chair; coop founder; policy fellow; legislative constituent liaison; and government affairs representative.
-He holds a B.A. in Media Study from University at Buffalo Honors College, an M.S. in Urban Affairs from Hunter College and teaches Neighborhood Revitalization at Buffalo State College.
-He has been quoted on equitable and community development issues by media outlets such as the Buffalo News, Planning Magazine, Reuters, al Jazeera, StreetsBlog and USAToday.
+He has served as a program officer; project manager; board member, treasurer, and chair; coop founder; policy fellow; legislative constituent liaison; and government affairs representative.
+Anthony holds a B.A. in Media Study from University at Buffalo Honors College, an M.S. in Urban Affairs with a concentration in Community Development from Hunter College, and teaches Neighborhood and Community Development at Buffalo State University.